jalogut/magento2-deploy-zero-downtime/PITCHME.md

 - If you have a CI in place, try the new build pipeline
 - If issues arise, create a PR and be patient (Magento is not perfect)
 - Do not use the demo bash scripts.
 I created them only for the demo.
 Now that you know how the deployments should work, use your favourite tool to implement that
+- No excuses for not automated deployments (You have seen how simple it is to accomplish zero downtime by using bash scripts.
+So even if that is not the best way, you do not have any excuses to not automate your deployments)